wilsonmar/drones/proposal.md

 This is recognizing there's an FAA enforced 400 foot ceiling as well as No Fly Zones (NFZs) http://www.dji.com/fly-safe/category-mc?www=v1

-STRATEGY 8: <strong>Flying vertically</strong> up and down would avoid obstacles better that flying horizontally.
+STRATEGY G: <strong>Flying vertically</strong> up and down would avoid obstacles better that flying horizontally.

-STRATEGY 9: There is a chance that the server is slow in coming back with its recommendations.
+STRATEGY H: There is a chance that the server is slow in coming back with its recommendations.
 In case that happens, the drone circles near the perimeter of its mission field to take <strong>pictures at different angles</strong> to obtain a better chance of detecting objects, hoping that the better granularity closer to objects may improve image recognition.

+STRATEGY I: Pictures are used by the server to construct a <strong>3D model</strong> of the terrain and obstacles.

-STRATEGY 10: Before each flight, the drone's altimeter and other sensors are calibrated to ensure accuracy needed to better compare data across different days and drone units.
+STRATEGY J: Before each flight, the drone's altimeter and other sensors are calibrated to ensure accuracy needed to better compare data across different days and drone units.